jakeleonard24/rubrics/personal_project.md

 D3 is more of a libary for creating and manipulating HTML than it is a charting libary like ChartJS.
 The possibilites with D3 are pretty endless.
 D3 can go way beyond graphs/charts and into other sort of graphics you may need.
 Like this: https://bl.ocks.org/mbostock/1353700.
 The many many ways that you can visualize data with D3 make it pretty awesome.

 Gotchas: D3's main drawback is it's difficult to incorporate, there is a steep learning curve.

+To get the points for D3 you need to have at least 1 graphic that contains data relevant to your project and is not static.
+Meaning, you can't hardcode one dataset into your chart and have it display that dataset no matter what.
+It needs to change with updated data.

 The syntaxes are more complex than Chart.js because it involves creating each element of the chart.
 Sifting through the documentation can take awhile.
 Also, some high-level stuff, D3 directly manipulates the DOM while react is built around manipulating the virtual DOM.
 Get React and D3 to play nicely together takes some fiddling.
 [Here's a good article for this](https://medium.com/@tibotiber/react-d3-js-balancing-performance-developer-experience-4da35f912484).
 Don't let these gotchas scare you, D3 is a valuable libary to have knowledge of to impress potential employers.